Small Town Atheist

 What's great is that during the song, he's even challenged by one of the main Mormon characters, when he tells McKinley that it's okay to have these thoughts just as long as you never act upon them.
 McKinley replies that this would be lying to yourself, and lying is worse than being gay.
 It is better therefore to "turn off the gay", so to speak:

-So just realize you have a curable curse –
+So just realize you have a curable curse –And if that doesn't work:

 And turn it off!